 HEMP KNITTINGSince cotton has dominated the fashion industry for much of the last century, new manufacturing and knitting methods adapted for hemp need to be implemented.
 JUNGMAVEN has been key in this process and in building the infrastructure of hemp knitting in the US– leading to hemp textiles becoming much more widely available.
 As US knitters become more adept at working with the hemp yarn– it positively affects the whole hemp production system, creating demand for farmers and making hemp textiles more available.
 We currently knit a quarter of our fabric in the United States, and have paved the way for other brands to do the same.
 Encouraging domestic knitting of hemp is a critical step forward that will ensure hemp becomes a viable textile in mainstream fashion.

 Jungmaven launched HEMP 2020 a decade ago to raise awareness around the positive environmental impacts of hemp farming and to get hemp legal to grow again in the US.
 We’ve made major progress, and are seeing hemp become widely recognized for its benefits.
 As we look forward into the next decade, we face a critical moment in the history of our planet.
-Let’s continue to gain and share knowledge on how we can make healing the planet a major priority, and build a future where people and the planet exist in a mutually beneficial state, recognizing that we are all ONE.
+Let’s build a future where people and the planet exist in a mutually beneficial state, recognizing that we are all ONE.